 Nowadays, this ancient art has taken the decor industry by a storm.
 If you want to join the bandwagon, then you’ve come to the right place.

-How to apply metallic leaf sheets
+How to apply gold leaf sheets

 1. Prepare the object you want to gild and the other materials.

-Whether you want to gild picture frames, chair legs, monuments, gates or other gilding projects, preparing the area will ensure that your finished product is exactly as you desired.
+Whether you want to gild picture frames, chair legs, monuments, gates, or other gilding projects, preparing the area will ensure that your finished product is exactly as you desired.

 Prepare all the gilding supplies ready before you start.
 Cover the areas you don’t want to gild.